cognisant/Docs.DevelopmentProcess/docs/trello.md

 Card descriptions are added to by the development team.
 To begin with, they include the description provided by the original author.
 Once agreed, the development team writes a specification that explains the scope of the work and the steps necessary to complete it.
 The format of a description is described in the [Writing Stories](#writing-stories) section.

-## Retrospective Board

-The team uses a board on Trello to track both potential retrospective discussion points, and actionable tasks that have been identified as potential future process improvements.

 ## Tech Improvements Board

 The team uses a board on Trello to track outstanding technical improvements.
 This is split into four lists: